Hadrien-Cr/-ATOW_ML/README.md

 ## Data preprocessing & encoding

 ### Preprocessing
-We have added several adjustment to the given dataset in order to prepare data for training of XGboost model:
+We have added several adjustment to the original given dataset in order to prepare the data for training with XGBoost:
 1. Converted timezone to local time and adding features such as day of the year, week, month to account for eventual seasonality in ```add_localtime_to_train_and_test```
 2. Computed longitude and latitude for each airport in ```compute_lon_lat```
 3. Simplified country_codes by group and rename countries in ```group_and_rename_countries```